Jayendraz/Data-Structure-Algorithm/README.md

-This repository contains bassic data structure and algorithms implementation in python3.
+This repository contains basic data structure and algorithms implementation in python3.